 DISCLAIMER

-CTR2-Mini software and hardware are provided AS IS, without warranty of any kind, either expressed or implied.
+CTR2 software and hardware are provided AS IS, without warranty of any kind, either expressed or implied.

 USE AT YOUR OWN RISK!

-I make no warranty that CTR2-Mini:
+I make no warranty that CTR2 software or hardware:

 - will meet your requirements